-Whether you’re making it or buying it, your latte milk should resemble wet paint when swirled with little to no bubbles and achieve a defined contrast on top where the micro-foam sits in the crema.
+Latte milk should resemble wet paint when swirled.
+It should have little to no bubbles and achieve a defined contrast on top where the micro-foam sits in the crema.

 The result is a naturally sweetened and creamy taste that compliments the espresso and perfects the drink.

-Steaming amazing milk, however, takes time, practice, and ultimately finesse.
-If you’ve tried it before, you’ll know it’s not as easy as it sounds to get a barista-worthy outcome.
-Here are the top five mistakes I see that make me mutter a eulogy to all the lattes that could’ve been.
+Steaming great milk, however, takes time, practice, and finesse.
+If you’ve tried it before, you’ll know it’s not as easy as it sounds.
+To help, here are the top five mistakes I see that make me mutter a eulogy to all the lattes that could’ve been.

 1. Aerating the milk too little or not at all

-When I hear the steam wand scream (that screeching sound that makes the hair on every customer’s neck stand up?), I immediately regret my purchase because I know something is wrong.
+When the steam wand screams (that screeching sound that makes the hair on every customer’s neck stand up?), I immediately regret my purchase because I know something is wrong.
 That something is the barista’s failure to aerate the milk properly.

-Start the tip of the steam wand just below the surface of the milk and immediately lower your pitcher so that you hear a tss tss noise.
-That sound is a result of the steam wand introducing air into the milk, creating a collection of tiny bubbles (known as micro foam) that come together in silky goodness.
+Start the tip of the steam wand just below the surface of the milk and immediately lower your pitcher so that you hear a pleasant tss tss noise.
+That sound is the result of the steam wand introducing air into the milk, creating a collection of tiny bubbles (known as microfoam) that come together in silky goodness.

 2. Aerating the milk too much

-I often see lattes with chunky milk (really foamy) or milk with bubbles so big you could fly to Oz in one of them.
+I often see lattes with chunky milk (really foamy) or milk with large bubbles.
 If you’re guilty of this, you need to scale back your aeration.

-Too many large bubbles could mean you are too aggressively introducing air into the milk.
-Try not lowering your pitcher so much after turning on the steam.
+Bubbles could mean you are too aggressively introducing air into the milk.
+Try not to lower your pitcher so much after turning on the steam.
 You’re looking for a pleasant tss tss sound.